shrikebyte/shrikebyte.github.io/content/_index.md

 Want to talk about your project?
 Contact us any time and we can have a conversation to see if Shrikebyte is a good fit.

-We'll never take on a project that we aren't suited for or recommend using an FPGA in a system where it doesn't make sense.
+We'll never take on a project that we aren't suited for and we'll never recommend using an FPGA in a system where it doesn't make sense.
 If we're not the right fit, then we'll gladly help point you to another expert in our network who is more appropriate for your project's unique needs.